staticweb-io/snapcache/readme.txt

 SnapCache accelerates WordPress by providing a fast, reliable persistent object cache backed by Memcached.
 It dramatically reduces database load, speeds up page generation, and improves scalability under heavy traffic.

-SnapCache is designed to be safer and faster than existing object cache plugins.
-It will not break your site if the cache is unreachable, and is markedly faster than other popular object caches (see Benchmarks).
+SnapCache is designed to be safe and fast.
+See the Benchmarks section for performance results.

 = Features =